Alaska regulators review BP wells after oil, gas leak

-ANCHORAGE, Alaska (AP) — Officials say state oil and gas regulators are reviewing the mechanical integrity of BP wells in northern Alaska after a well released gas and a small amount of oil in manner that appears similar to a 2017 leak.
+ANCHORAGE, Alaska (AP) — State oil and gas regulators are reviewing the mechanical integrity of BP wells in northern Alaska after a well released gas and a small amount of oil in a manner that appears similar to a 2017 leak, officials said.

-BP in Alaska spokeswoman Megan Baldino tells the Anchorage Daily News that the leak at the well on the North Slope began Dec.
-6 and was stopped after two full days.
+The leak at the well on the North Slope began Dec.
+6 and was stopped after two full days, BP in Alaska spokeswoman Megan Baldino told the Anchorage Daily News.

+“BP immediately reported the incident in accordance with state and federal laws,” Baldino said.

+No one was injured, and BP is investigating the spill, Baldino said.
+The spilled oil was confined to the immediate well-house area and did not impact tundra, she said.

 Most Read Local Stories